“Never felt as comfortable as I feel in Canberra”

-If you want to stay closer to home, much of Canberra’s surrounding bushland is preserved for national parks and wildlife.
+If you want to explore the capital home, much of Canberra’s surrounding bushland is preserved for national parks and wildlife.
 Hike, camp, get up close to our native animals or just enjoy a beautiful country drive.

 We are known for our clear skies and clean air.
 One of the best aspects of living here is our four distinct seasons:

 Before you move to Australia, it’s important to research its affordability.
 You’ll find the average cost of living in Canberra here.